Unlocking the 819 day Mayan Calendar

 Palenque observatory

-The study of the Maya 819-day count reveals the intricate relationship between their calendrical systems and astronomical phenomena, highlighting the sophistication of their understanding of time and the cosmos.
-Further research in this area promises to deepen our appreciation of Maya civilization and its contributions to the field of astronomy.
+The Maya 819-day count shows a complex link between their calendar systems and astronomical events.
+This connection reflects their advanced understanding of time and the cosmos.
+Ongoing research continues to uncover new insights into Maya civilization and its lasting impact on the study of astronomy.

 Image source credit Susan Toby Evans, Thames and Hudson, London and New York.

-This 20-cycle span also syncs with the Tzolk’in, the Maya’s 260-day sacred calendar; 63 Tzolk’in cycles equal 16,380 days, suggesting the 819-day count was part of a larger, interconnected system.
-The researchers argue that Mayan astronomers designed it not to track just one planet but to predict the synodic periods of all visible planets, reflecting their advanced understanding of celestial mechanics.
+This 20-cycle span also syncs with the Tzolk’in, the Maya’s 260-day sacred calendar.
+Sixty three Tzolk’in cycles equal 16,380 days, suggesting the 819-day count was part of a larger, interconnected system.
+Researchers argue that Mayan astronomers designed it not to track just one planet, but to predict the synodic periods of all visible planets.
+Reflecting their advanced understanding of celestial mechanics.

 Read more